pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/33_Google_Custom_Search_Engine.md

 [Further information about Google CSE](http://www.google.com/cse/)

-## Setup in CSE Control Panel and Google API Console
+## Setup in CSE Control Panel and Google Cloud Console
 * Create and configure a new search engine at [http://www.google.com/cse/](http://www.google.com/cse/) - for more information please visit: [http://support.google.com/customsearch/](http://support.google.com/customsearch/) .
 * Test your search engine first using the preview on the right hand side.